jjangga0214/ts-yarn-lerna-boilerplate/README.md

 1. `yarn build` in each package executes `tsc -b tsconfig.build.json`, not `tsc -p tsconfig.build.json`.
 This is to use typescript's [**Project References**](https://www.typescriptlang.org/docs/handbook/project-references.html) feature.
 For example, `yarn build` under `bar` builds itself and its dependancy, `foo` (More specifically, `foo` is compiled before `bar` is compiled).
 Look at `packages/bar/tsconfig.build.json`.
 It explicitly refers `../foo/tsconfig.build.json`.
 Thus, `tsc -b tsconfig.build.json` under `bar` will use `packages/foo/tsconfig.build.json` to build `foo`.
 And this fits well with [`--incremental`](https://www.typescriptlang.org/tsconfig/#incremental) option specified in `tsconfig.json`, as build cache can be reused if `foo` (or even `bar`) was already compiled before.

 1. Each packages has their own `tsconfig.json`.
-That's because `ts-node-dev --project ../../tsconfig.json -r tsconfig-paths/register src/index.ts` would not find Paths Mapping, although `../../tsconfig.json` is given to `ts-node-dev` (env var `TS_NODE_PROJECT` wouldn't work, neither).
+That's because `ts-node-dev --project ../../tsconfig.json -r tsconfig-paths/register src/index.ts` would not find Paths Mapping, although `../../tsconfig.json` is given to `ts-node-dev` (env var `TS_NODE_PROJECT` wouldn't work, either).

 1. **Path Mapping** should only be located in "project root `tsconfig.json`", even if certain some aliases are only for package's internal use.
 This is because `tsconfig-paths` does not fully respect **Project References** ([dividab/tsconfig-paths#153](https://github.com/dividab/tsconfig-paths/issues/153)).
 (If you do not use `tsconfig-paths`, this is not an issue.)